• Skip to primary navigation

 • Mustard Egg Salad

-Cranberry, almond, and wild rice chicken salad in lettuce cups.
+Wild rice chicken salad with cranberries, almonds, and parsley in lettuce cups.

 How Long Does This Salad Last In The Fridge?

-Any leftover chicken salad may be stored in an airtight container in the fridge for 3-4 days.
+Any leftover chicken salad may be stored in an airtight container in the refrigerator for 3-4 days.

 Can It Be Frozen?